-To this end, whenever the temperature dips, Hank’s staff has to cover the rows of strawberries with agricultural cloth.
-This past spring there were six such touches of frost in the three weeks preceding their first harvest.
+To this end, whenever the temperature dips, Hank’s staff has to cover each row of strawberries with an agricultural cloth whenever the temperatures dip.
+There were six touches of frost this spring in the three weeks preceding the first harvest.

 Strawberries are considered self-pollinators, and as such, their male and female parts are on the same flower.
-It takes gravity, the wind, rain, and some insect pollinators to move the pollen across the flower to pollinate it.
+It takes gravity, the wind, rain, and insect pollinators to move the pollen across the flower to pollinate it.
 If the plants are covered, the wind and bees can’t do their part, thus, a higher incidence of incomplete pollination.
 It doesn’t take much wind though; I was amazed to see the plants’ leaves waving in a wind I couldn’t feel.

 Pistils and stamens.
 Remember them?

 The strawberry flower is not your typical flower.
 Yes, it has the male parts which are the yellow pollen coated anthers known as stamens.
 And it has the female part called an ovule that connects to an ovary and collectively is known as the pistil.
-However, whereas most flowers only have one pistil, the strawberry is an aggregate fruit and, as such, has as many as 500 spike-like ovules, each one an immature egg needing to be pollinated so it can produce seed.
+However, whereas most flowers only have one pistil, the strawberry is an aggregate fruit and has as many as 500 spike-like ovules, each one an immature egg needing to be pollinated so it can produce seed.
 The more of those ovules that get pollinated, the bigger, puffier, and more perfect the strawberry.

 Yield: 4 cups of jam